saltwick/ENEE408i/src/chat_room/README.md

-#Chat Room Code
+# Chat Room Package

-'client_multithread.py' is the original code we used to create the class
+This package contains the code for the chat room

-Client.py is the right one I think
+The server can be found in `server.py`

-server.py is the server
+`client_multithread.py` is a standalone client that can send and receive messages by typing into the terminal.

-I don't think we need the rest
+We based `Client.py` off of `client_multithread.py` to create a class for the client so we could call the send and receive functions of the client when needed